apache/airflow/docs/apache-airflow-providers-ftp/operators/index.rst

     :start-after: [START howto_ftp_put]
     :end-before: [END howto_ftp_put]

-The below example shows how to use the FTPOperator to pull a file from a remote FTP Server.
+The below example shows how to use the FTPFileTransmitOperator to pull a file from a remote FTP Server.

 .. exampleinclude:: /../../airflow/providers/ftp/example_dags/example_ftp.py
     :language: python